-Genex advises that the construction of KSP1 continues to remain on time and on budget for first generation in Q4 2017 and Practical Completion in Q1 2018.
-Key activities since the last update (refer ASX announcement 20 April 2017) include:
+Genex is pleased to report that the construction of KSP1 continues to remain on-time and on-budget for anticipated first generation in Q4 2017 and Practical Completion in Q1 2018.
+Key activities since the last update (refer ASX announcement 19 June 2017) include:

 To view figures, please visit:

 Genex Power Limited (ASX:GNX) is a power generation development company listed on the ASX.
 The Company is focused on innovative clean energy generation and electricity storage solutions which deliver attractive commercial returns for shareholders.
 Following Financial Close of the first phase 50MW Kidston Solar Project (KSP1), the Company’s focus is now on the development of its Stage 2 Projects comprising a 250MW Pumped Storage Hydro Project (PSHP) and the integrated 270MW Kidston Solar Project (KSP2) located at Genex’s Kidston Renewable Energy-Hub in Northern Queensland.